maanimis/hamsterBOT/README.md

 ### Step 4: Edit Configuration

 1. Open the `config/production.json` file in a text editor.
-2. Edit the configuration settings as needed.
-For example, you might need to update API keys, account information, and other settings relevant to your environment.
+2. Edit the configuration settings to add 'Authorization'

 ### Step 5: Run the Bot